Fox News stands in legal peril. It says defamation loss would harm all media

 "No matter how much I might personally deplore what Fox is alleged to have done, I worry a lot more about the longer term-ramifications," says University of Minnesota media law professor Jane Kirtley, a former executive director of the Reporters Committee for Freedom of the Press.

-"To simply say Fox is a bunch of liars - that they shouldn't be allowed to get away with this and their wild speculations should not be reported and should not be protected - I just think that that is a slippery slope," says Kirtley, a former executive director of the Reporters Committee for Freedom of the Press.
+"To simply say Fox is a bunch of liars — that they shouldn't be allowed to get away with this and their wild speculations should not be reported and should not be protected — I just think that that is a slippery slope," says Kirtley.

 Were Fox to lose, "there would be a scramble by other news organizations to distance themselves from Fox's techniques and Fox's editorial decisions," Kirtley says.
 "But the problem is that by lifting the veil on the editorial decision-making process, we are now going to see all news organizations called into question going forward."
 She says she believes such a verdict finding Fox liable for defamation would encourage more such cases.